 Yes, you can bring a camera but Bay of Islands Kayaking does not accept any responsibility if it is lost or broken.
 In saying that there are some amazing photos to be had out there in the Bay and vary rarely does anything happen.
-We supply dry bags on our tours to keep valuables and cameras in!
+We supply dry bags to keep valuables and cameras in!

 Sun protection, a hat, change of clothes, towel, water, swimwear, medication, camera (at your own risk).
 Also on cooler days or if you get cold easily bring a windproof jacket and a warmer top to put on if cold.

 Being New Zealand which is a tiny island in the middle of the ocean our weather changes really fast.
-We want you to enjoy your experience so if the weather is really bad or unsafe we will cancel and give you a full refund.
-Also as an option if the weather is bad on the day of your tour we will offer you priority to swap to the next good weather day.
+We want you to enjoy your experience so if the weather is really bad or unsafe we will not open our rental base.
+Please email us to check if we are operating.

 You are only allowed to camp on Urupukapuka Island.
 There are 3 camp sites that can be booked online.
 Urupukapuka Bay being the biggest campsite, followed by Cable Bay and then the small Sunset Bay.